yuhun-Jun/fast24_ae/README.md

 Appropriate stripe size and die granularity size values must be set for the device.
 The provided scripts are set to operate `NVMe-A` and `NVMe-B`.
 The execution scripts for append write and overwrite are `pseudo_append_NVMe-X.sh` and `pseudo_overwrite_NVMe-X.sh`, respectively, and the results can be summarized through `printresult_pseudo.sh` in a similar manner to before.

-For experiments with the device, it is recommended to apply a trim mean that excludes the maximum and minimum values among the ten reads performance generated in the result directory.
+For experiments involving devices, it is advisable to apply a trimmed mean that excludes the maximum and minimum values from the ten read performance entries recorded in the result directory.
 The raw results are saved in a format like `NVMe-X_overwrite_off.txt`.

-If experimenting with a different new device, the [alignment test](alignment) below should be conducted to infer the "die allocation granularity" and "stripe size" then modify the parameters.
+When experimenting with a new device, conduct the [alignment test](#alignment-(figure-8)) below to determine the 'die allocation granularity' and 'stripe size,' then accordingly adjust the parameters.

 These parameters and the device name are noted in `NVMeX.sh`.

-### Alignment (Figure 8) {#alignment}
+### Alignment (Figure 8)
 Use FIO on the actual device to measure the throughput of 4 KB high queue depth while changing the alignment option from 1 to 1024 KB.

-Each device can be evaluated with the following script: `alignment_NVMeX.sh` (X is A, B, D).
+Each device can be evaluated with the following script: `alignment_NVMeX.sh` (where X is A, B, or D).
 Results can be found in the result directory under `alignment_NVMe-X.txt`.
 This experiment takes about 50 minutes per device.